Updated March 24, 2022

-A Certificate of Appointment of Estate Trustee with a Will (or Without a Will) used to be referred to as “Letters Probate.”
+A Certificate of Appointment of Estate Trustee with a Will (or Without a Will) used to be referred to as “Letters Probate” and is sometimes referred to as an Estate Certificate.
 The Certificate of Appointment is a process where the court reviews the Will and gives the court’s stamp of approval as to the authenticity of the Will and verifies your right to act as Estate Trustee (also known as an Executor or Executrix).
+This process is also often required if there is no Will so that the court can authorize an Estate Trustee to act for the Estate.

-The court Application should be filed with the Superior Court of Justice located in the county or district where the deceased had his or her permanent residence.
-If the deceased had no permanent residence in Ontario, the application is filed at the Superior Court of Justice in the county or district where the deceased’s property is located.
+The court Application should be filed with the Superior Court of Justice located in the county or district where the deceased had their permanent residence.
+If the deceased had no permanent residence in Ontario, the Application is filed at the Superior Court of Justice in the county or district where the deceased’s property is located.

-The Estate Administration Tax (formerly known as Probate Fees) must be paid when the Estate Trustee files an Application with the appropriate court.
+The Estate Administration Tax (formerly known as Probate Fees) must be paid when the Estate Trustee files their Application with the court.
 (See our related article: What You Need to Know About “Probate Taxes” for a more detailed look at the Estate Administration Tax and the related deadlines).

 The nature of the deceased’s assets will determine whether it is necessary to obtain a Certificate of Appointment of Estate Trustee.
 Assets such as corporate shares, real property (that is not owned in joint tenancy), insurance policies naming the estate as the beneficiary, and large bank accounts can all potentially trigger the need to complete a court Application but there are other instances as well.

-If this is indeed the case, it will be necessary to prepare court documents, which an estate lawyer can have prepared on your behalf, to provide to the beneficiaries and to the court.
+If this is indeed the case, it will be necessary to prepare a Form 74C Application for Certificate of Appointment of Estate Trustee (herein after “Application”) to the court and provide it to the beneficiaries.

 These documents frequently include, but are not limited to: